-Many sites will have some old executable programs that will require the C/370 Common Library environment unless they have been converted to use OS/390 Language Environment.
+Many sites will have some old executable programs that will require the C/370 Common Library environment unless they have been converted to use z/OS Language Environment.
 These are incompatible modules that, for example, contain ILCs to COBOL or that use the library function ctest() to invoke the Debug tool.

-There are three different methods of converting old modules to new modules, so that they will run under OS/390 Language Environment:
+There are three different methods of converting old modules to new modules, so that they will run under z/OS Language Environment:

-Link from original objects using OS/390 Language Environment.
+- Link from original objects using z/OS Language Environment.
+EDCSTART and CEEROOTB must be explicitly included. - Relink the old executable program with z/OS Language Environment using CSECT replacement.
 EDCSTART and CEEROOTB must be explicitly included.

-Relink the old executable program with OS/390 Language Environment using CSECT replacement.
-EDCSTART and CEEROOTB must be explicitly included.
-Figure 1 on page 17 shows an example of a job that uses this method.
-The job converts an old executable program to a new executable program by relinking it and explicitly including the OS/390 Language Environment CEESTART to replace the old C/370 CEESTART.
+Figure 1 shows an example of a job that uses this method.
+The job converts an old executable program to a new executable program by relinking it and explicitly including the z/OS Language Environment CEESTART to replace the old C/370 CEESTART.